 - How does your service work?

-When users log in to Yarkon, the Yarkon Cloud Server authenticates them using their username and password credentials.
+When users log in to Yarkon, the Yarkon Enterprise Server authenticates them using their username and password credentials.
 Once their identity is verified and confirmed, the server will authorize the users with AWS S3, and if needed, with AWS IAM.
 See Security Models for more about the authorization process.